jelaiw/blog/about.markdown

 Also, I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for the "Computing" section to inhale the contents of every operating system book I could get my hands on.
 I was particularly obsessed with how passwords worked and how secrets were kept secret.

 ## Friends along the way
-Lamentably, much of my early focus was MS-DOS because that's what ran on the PS/2, but eventually I found my way to Linux, which reminds me to acknowledge those who have influenced and guided me, probably unbeknownst to them.
+Lamentably, much of my early focus was MS-DOS because that's what ran on the PS/2, but eventually I found my way to Linux, which reminds me to acknowledge some of those who have influenced and guided me, probably unbeknownst to them.

-I will start with Jose R, a high school friend, whose love of phone phreaking and viruses (computer) helped spark and nurture my own fire for "learning by hacking".
+I will start with Jose R, a high school friend, whose love and study of phone phreaking and computer viruses helped spark and nurture my own fire for "learning by hacking".
 I should say we spent most of our time goofing off.

 Also, Chris G, a college classmate, who gave me my first Linux distro on CD.
 I forget if it was Slackware or RedHat.
 I do remember that I picked it up from him at his parent's house, where he stayed in the basement.
-It was night, he took the CD out of the burner, and to me it glowed like the gold idol artifact in Raiders of the Lost Ark.
+It was night, he took the CD out of the burner, and to me it glowed like the gold idol artifact from Raiders of the Lost Ark.

 I will also mention Ben B, who was an actual real-life sysadmin at my first developer job, where I made my first big on-the-job mistake -- I'm fuzzy on the exact details now, but it involved `rm -rf` and an important server.
 He was cool about it, and like any good sysadmin, had a contingency for the stupid things developers sometimes do.
 I learned my lesson, and we became good friends.

-## The blog
-If you like what you've read so far of my meandering (and ongoing) engineering travels, please let me know and I'll try to write more.
-As a student of history, I enjoy the recounting and even a playful reckoning.

-Cheers!

  -- JW